cisagov/new-user-alert-tf-module/README.md

 [![GitHub Build Status](https://github.com/cisagov/user-group-mod-alert-tf-module/workflows/build/badge.svg)](https://github.com/cisagov/user-group-mod-alert-tf-module/actions)

-A Terraform module for creating an EventBridge event that triggers whenever a new IAM or SSO user is created.
+A Terraform module for creating an EventBridge event that triggers whenever a new IAM or SSO user is created or deleted, a user is added or removed from a group, or a group is created or deleted.

 ## Usage ##